How to Add Conditional Logic to Squarespace Forms

 • Make the field required (optional, but recommended)

-Squarespace form fields
+squarespace form fields

 Step 3: Add a Follow-Up Question